kyrylo-sovailo/benchmark/README.md

  - In particular, accesses structure members by names rather than by index
  - Stays native, does not delegate the task to other programming languages
  - Does not use third party libraries
- - Does not use assembler optimizations
+ - Does not use assembler snippets
  - Does not use hardware acceleration
  - Does not use multithreading
  - Uses standard I/O